-Sickness absence as a result of an industrial disease, assault or accident at work will be managed in line with the procedures outlined within this policy and procedure.
-If you have an accident or injury when undertaking your duties you are required to report this as soon as reasonably practicable to your line manager (or an alternative premises manager if working in a different location) in line with accident reporting procedures.
+Sickness absence because of an industrial disease, assault or accident at work will be managed in line with the procedures outlined within this policy and procedure.
+If you have an accident or injury when undertaking your duties you are required to report this as soon as reasonably practicable to your line manager (or an alternative premises manager if working in a different location) in line with the accident, incident or near miss reporting procedures.
 Your manager may refer you to the Occupational Health Centre following a work-related injury after seeking the advice of a Health & Safety Advisor.

-Absence in respect of normal sickness is entirely separate from absence as a result of contracting an industrial disease, or as a result of an assault or accident at work.
+Absence in respect of normal sickness is entirely separate from absence because of contracting an industrial disease, or as a result of an assault or accident at work.
 Periods of absence in respect of one shall not be set off against the other for the purposes of calculating entitlement under the sick pay scheme.